jl34sanga/OPENAISD/README.md

-# OPENAISD
+# OPENTICK
-OpenAI Utility for Service Desk
+An OpenAI Utility to plugin with ticketing systems for automatic redistribution

+Basic form of GUI and AI Utility